Cyber-Duck/hoisin.scss/README.md

 We have included a mixins file with all common mixins we use everyday.
 This file doesn't output anything by itself, so it's safe to include in every file so the mixins are always available.

 ### File structure
-We advise to create one file for each individual section / size and place it in its respective folder.
-All files will compile to two main stylesheets and a IE fallback stylesheet that should include all desktop size styles.
+We advise to create one file for each individual section / breakpoint and place it in its respective folder then use includes in the base files for each breakpoint.
+All files will compile to the main stylesheets and a IE fallback stylesheet that should include all desktop size styles.

-To keep it organised, you can add one file for each section, and add common styles for each device to the base.scss file of each device folder.
-Common styles across the site should go in styles.scss.